Session 1: IDE Setup & GitHub

-Today we're setting up your GitHub account, applying for the Student Developer Pack, and
+Today we're setting up your GitHub account, applying for the Student Developer Pack, and configuring VS Code.
+GitHub approval takes about 72 hours, so complete this early!

 1. Create a GitHub Account